 Lord Krishna is one of the most beloved characters from Indian Mythology.
-Owing to his mischievousness and tact, his stories are undoubtedly a favorite with all children.
-Even grown-ups have been charmed by his stories for ages.
+Owing to his mischievousness and tact, Krishna stories are undoubtedly a favorite with all children.
+Even grown-ups have been charmed by Krishna stories for kids for ages.

 Best Krishna Stories for Children